ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

         - escape commas newline with double quotes
     - unofficial doc similar to 4180 rfc https://creativyst.com/Doc/Articles/CSV/CSV01.shtml
 - TSV (tab seperated values)
+### PARQUET
+- file format created by apache, intended for big data envs like hadoop/spark/data-lakes
+- big differnce is it stores data on disk by column, not like row like JSON or CSV
+    - this makes the same fields for each record contiguous on the disk
+    - this allows for high compression
+- has a footer that stores metadata
 ### BINARY
 - messagepack
 - apache avro